spruceid/spruceid.dev/src/pages/index.md

 ---
 id: quickstart
 slug: /
+hide_table_of_contents: true
 title: Quickstart Guide to working with DIDKit
 ---

 # Getting Started with Spruce ID

-This website exists for two complementary purposes:
+This site exists for three complementary purposes:
 1. To get you *using* DIDKit and other Spruce ID tooling as smoothly and quickly as possible
 2. To provide developer [docs](/docs/) and [references](/docs/glossary)